-As with any surgery, the other possible complications include infection, wound breakdown, a blood clot, or anesthesia complications.
+As with any surgery, other possible complications include infection, wound breakdown, a blood clot, or complications from the anesthesia.

-Rehabilitation.
 After surgery you will require some type of pain management, including ice and medications.
-About 2 weeks after surgery, your skin sutures or staples will be removed in the surgeon's office.
+About 2 weeks after surgery, you will have your skin sutures or staples removed in your surgeon's office.

-In some cases, an "immediate motion" protocol (treatment plan) is prescribed.
+In some cases, your doctor will prescribe an immediate motion protocol (treatment plan).
 This is a more aggressive approach and not appropriate for all patients.
 Most surgeons protect motion early on after surgery.

-The exact timeline for physical therapy and the type of exercises prescribed will be individualized to you.
-Your rehabilitation plan will be based on the type of tear you have, your surgical repair, your medical condition, and your needs.
+Your doctor and physical therapist will customize a rehabilitation plan for you.
+How long you need therapy and which exercises your treatment team prescribes will be based on the type of tear you have, your surgical repair, your medical condition, and your needs.

 Complete recovery takes about 6 months.
-Many patients have reported that they required 12 months before they reached all their goals.
+Many patients report that they required 12 months before they reached all of their goals.

 Most people are able to return to their previous occupations and activities after recovering from a patellar tendon tear.
-Many people report stiffness in the affected leg.
-Most regain nearly equal motion compared to the uninjured leg.
+Many people report stiffness in the affected leg, but most regain range of motion nearly equal to that in the uninjured leg.

-If you are an athlete, your surgeon will most likely want to test your leg strength before giving a go-ahead to return to sports.
+If you are an athlete, your surgeon will conduct a thorough assessment before giving you the go-ahead to return to your sport.
 Your surgeon will compare your leg strength using some functional knee testing (like hopping).
-The goal is that your strength be at least 85-90% of your uninjured side.
-In addition to leg strength, your surgeon will assess your leg's endurance, your balance, and if you are having any swelling.
+The goal is for your injured leg to be at least 85 to 90% as strong as your uninjured leg.
+In addition to leg strength, your surgeon will assess your leg's endurance, your balance, and whether you have any swelling.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.